Nor 'Phoenix' Diana

-Syaradeeba Khamarulzaman (born December 13, 1999) better known by her ring name Nor 'Phoenix' Diana, is a Malaysian professional wrestler who is a self-proclaimed world's first hijab-wearing professional wrestler.
+Syaradeeba Khamarulzaman (born 13 December 1999) is a Malaysian professional wrestler better known by her ring name Nor 'Phoenix' Diana and is the world's first hijab-wearing professional wrestler.

 Professional wrestling career

-Diana first started training with Shaukat in 2015 at Malaysia pro wrestling (MYPW).
-In 2016 MYPW would have its first public showcase where Diana competed in the companys first ever womens match losing to Scarlet Lyd.
-On December 8, 2018, Diana competed in a 'Pride vs Mask' match which she lost meaning she had to unmask herself revealing her hijab, she stated to Forbes that, “when I took off my mask I had mixed feelings ...
+Diana first started training with Shaukat in 2015 at Malaysia Pro Wrestling (MYPW).
+In 2016, MYPW would have its first public showcase where Diana competed in the company's first ever women's match, losing to Scarlet Lyd.
+On 8 December 2018, Diana competed in a 'Pride vs Mask' match which she lost and had to unmask herself revealing her hijab.
+She stated to Forbes that “when I took off my mask I had mixed feelings ...
 I felt sad because the mask was part of Phoenix, but I also felt a bit of relief because now I can show my face, and the fans can see the real Phoenix.”
-On July 6, 2019, Diana competed in a five-way match for the 'MYPW Wrestlecon Championship' where she became the first female champion defeating four men (including her trainer Shaukat).
-Her victory attracted worldwide attention after a retweet by Mustafa Ali of a news article about her victory went viral.
-On November 24 at Philippine Wrestling Revolution Diana lost the championship to Crystal.
-On January 11, 2020, Diana made her Pro-Wrestling: EVE debut defeating Zoe Lucas.
-On December 11, 2022, Diana beat Steph De Lander to become the inaugural APAC Women's Champion.
-On October 14, 2023, Diana lost the championship against Crystal and then won it again in a 'no disaqualification' match on the same day.
-On May 5, 2025, Diana competed in Tokyo Joshi Pro-Wrestling (TJPW) and faced Raku for the SETUP All Asia Women's Championship which she lost.
-On August 30, Diana defeated Zayda Steel to become the number one contender to the WWE Women's ID Championship.
-On November 15 at House Of Glory Superclash, Diana lost her APAC Women's Championship to Mercedes Moné after holding the title for 763 days.
+On 6 July 2019, Diana competed in a five-way match for the MYPW Wrestlecon Championship, where she defeated four men (including her trainer Shaukat) to become the first female champion.
+Her victory attracted worldwide attention after a retweet by Mustafa Ali of a news article about her victory.
+On 24 November at Philippine Wrestling Revolution, Diana lost the championship to Crystal.

+On 11 January 2020, Diana made her Pro-Wrestling: EVE debut defeating Zoe Lucas.
+On 11 December 2022, Diana beat Steph De Lander to become the inaugural APAC Women's Champion.
+On 14 October 2023, Diana lost the championship against Crystal and then won it again in a 'no disaqualification' match on the same day.
+On 5 May 2025, Diana competed in Tokyo Joshi Pro-Wrestling (TJPW) and faced Raku for the SETUP All Asia Women's Championship which she lost.
+On 30 August, Diana defeated Zayda Steel to become the number one contender to the WWE Women's ID Championship.
+On 15 November at House Of Glory Superclash, Diana lost her APAC Women's Championship to Mercedes Moné after holding the title for 763 days.
+A month later, it was reported that Diana is set for a tryout with WWE at the WWE Performance Center.